uutils/uutils-args/design/arguments_in_coreutils.md

 2. In `fold` the `-N` must be standalone (e.g. `-10b` is rejected), but can appear at any position.
 3. In `kill`, the same rules as `fold` apply, but it can also be a name instead of a number.
 4. In `uniq`, the syntax does not need to stand alone and is additive in a weird way, because they hack `-22` as `-2 -2` so each flag `-1...-9` multiplies the previous by 10 and adds itself.
 I'm not sure that we need to support this.
 Doing something like what `fold` and `kill` do is probably fine.
+5. `pr` the behaviour is similar to `uniq`
+6. `split` seems to be somewhere between `uniq` and `fold`.
+It accepts things like `-x10x` correctly, but it doesn't do the additive thing from `uniq` across multiple occurrences.
+Basically, it's very clever and cursed.